 But Fantasy Fishing won’t end with the Classic.
 After Fantasy winners are declared in the Classic round, the game will be reset for the 2012 Bassmaster Elite Series season.
 Players will build new teams from five “buckets” of Elite pros for the eight-event regular Elite season that kicks off March 15.

 Any fan age 18 or older can participate, and play is free and easy.
-In just a few clicks at BassmasterFantasy.
+In just a few clicks at BassmasterFantasy.com, a fishing fan can register, review the choices, and decide on the one best bet from each of five buckets.

 The goal is to pick well and win points.
 The points system is based on a sliding scale.
 When a pro wins a tournament, for example, the victory is worth 300 points to those who picked him in Fantasy Fishing.
 By season’s end, the fan with the most Elite-event points wins the Fantasy Fishing grand prize.